-DevSecOps—short for development, security, and operations—automates the integration of security at every phase of the software development lifecycle, from initial design through integration, testing, deployment, and software delivery.
+DevSecOps, which is short for development, security and operations, is an application development practice that automates the integration of security and security practices at every phase of the software development lifecycle, from initial design through integration, testing, delivery and deployment.

 DevSecOps represents a natural and necessary evolution in the way development organizations approach security.
-In the past, security was 'tacked on' to software at the end of the development cycle (almost as an afterthought) by a separate security team and was tested by a separate quality assurance (QA) team.
+In the past, security was 'tacked on' to software at the end of the development cycle, almost as an afterthought.
+A separate security team applied these security measures and then a separate quality assurance (QA) team tested these measures.

-This was manageable when software updates were released just once or twice a year.
+This ability to handle security issues was manageable when software updates were released just once or twice a year.
 But as software developers adopted Agile and DevOps practices, aiming to reduce software development cycles to weeks or even days, the traditional 'tacked-on' approach to security created an unacceptable bottleneck.

 The two main benefits of DevSecOps are speed and security.
-Development teams deliver better, more-secure code faster, and, therefore, cheaper.
+Therefore, development teams deliver better, more-secure code faster and cheaper.

 “The purpose and intent of DevSecOps is to build on the mindset that everyone is responsible for security with the goal of safely distributing security decisions at speed and scale to those who hold the highest level of context without sacrificing the safety required,” describes Shannon Lietz, co-author of the “DevSecOps Manifesto.”